Read Zhuangzi with voice, context, and method in the same frame.

 3. Influence trail: Daoist philosophy, skepticism, comparative philosophy, aesthetics, and theories of spontaneity.

-5. Voice and method: Preserve the way the philosopher thinks, especially where parable and reversal: he makes rigid distinctions wobble until the reader notices how much seriousness was theater shapes the content.
+5. Method: Parable and reversal: he makes rigid distinctions wobble until the reader notices how much seriousness was theater.

 Prompt 2: Identify Zhuangzi's major concepts, methods, or questions.